 We offer a master of science degree guided by expert faculty, with the opportunity to work side by side with faculty who will guide in your thesis research on a topic of your choice.
 You’ll conduct an in-depth research study in one of our specialization areas in conjunction with supporting coursework.
 Specialization areas of study are based on faculty expertise.
 Our master’s program also offers a non-thesis option which requires an internship or supervised project equivalent to thesis research.

 Students are required to select one of four focus areas:

-- Historic & Cultural Aspects of Dress and Textiles
+- Historical and Cultural Aspects of Dress

 - Interior Environments

 • M.S. in Polymer, Fiber and Textile Sciences (PFTS)

 Information on theses and dissertations completed by doctoral students in the Textiles, Merchandising and Interiors Department can be located at Theses and Dissertations at UGA.

 Our students get the chance to conduct scholarly research and develop skills needed in industry, business, government, and academia.
 Our students come from a variety of undergraduate degrees including:

 - Textile Engineering